michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/3-building-blocks-coding.md

-In this lesson, we will explore microservices basic building blocks.
+In this lesson, we will explore micro services basic building blocks.

 <image again as a remainder>

-#### Core Endpoint
+#### Core Logic

-The most important part of microservice is some logic.
-Something that is 'doing' useful thing.
-In this example, it won't be super useful, but let's start simple.

-Let's add a new controller to our 'micro-web' app.
+We are building service to do 'something', this is the core logic.
+Invoked by either external or internal call.

+* external call - request from 'user' eg. HTTP GET, POST
+* internal call - long running worker, with calls through some scheduler

+In this example the call is from the external source through an Endpoint.

+New controller in micro-web app.

 ```
     public class CoreController: Controller